facile-it/facile-it.github.io/content/blog/eng/careful-with-that-constant-developer.md

 It's different isn't it?
 By reading the name, you are immediately able to understand what its value is about.
 MAXIMUM_MIDICHLORIAN_COUNT it's what we call a *named constant* or simply a constant.
 So, why do we use constants?
 As you just saw, it's a matter of readability.
 But there's more.
 Let's say you have a function or a method that takes an argument and does something with it.
-For example the argument could be a number and based on its value, the function could behave differently.
+For example, the argument could be a number and based on its value, the function could behave differently.
-Take a look to the following code
+Take a look at the following code

 ```php
 <?php